ameliaikeda/docker-php/README.md

 A PHP image for docker that works with Laravel.
 Includes modules needed for running Laravel/Symfony, and has an FPM version that bundles nginx with a decent configuration.

 By default, this will always track the latest version of PHP.
-To lock to a specific version, use `amelia/php:7.1-cli` and `amelia/php:7.1-fpm`, and so on. **[TODO 2017-10-20]**
+To lock to a specific version, use `amelia/php:7.1` or `amelia/php:7.2`, etc.

 # Composer

-All images include the latest version of composer, globally installed, with [prestissimo][prestissimo] installed for parallel composer downloads to speed up your builds (use `--prefer-dist` for this).
+The latest version of composer, is globally installed, with [prestissimo][prestissimo] installed for parallel composer downloads to speed up your builds (use `--prefer-dist` for this).
 The image also configures composer for no-interaction mode.

 To use a github oauth token, just set a `GITHUB_TOKEN` environment variable using whichever method you like.